Trump fires top diplomat Tillerson after clashes, taps Pompeo

 WASHINGTON (Reuters) - U.S. President Donald Trump fired Secretary of State Rex Tillerson on Tuesday after a series of public rifts over policy on North Korea, Russia and Iran, replacing his chief diplomat with loyalist CIA Director Mike Pompeo.

-The biggest shakeup of Trump’s Cabinet since he took office in January 2017 was announced by the president on Twitter as his administration works toward an unprecedented meeting with the leader of North Korea.
+The biggest shakeup of Trump’s Cabinet since he took office in January 2017 was announced by the president on Twitter as his administration works toward a meeting with the leader of North Korea.

+Some foreign policy experts criticized the decision to swap out top diplomats so soon before the unprecedented meeting and worried that Pompeo would encourage Trump to scrap the Iran nuclear deal and be hawkish on North Korea.

-Trump tapped the CIA’s deputy director, Gina Haspel, to replace Pompeo at the intelligence agency.
+Trump chose the CIA’s deputy director, Gina Haspel, to replace Pompeo at the intelligence agency.
+She is a veteran CIA clandestine officer backed by many in the U.S. intelligence community but regarded warily by some in Congress for her involvement in the agency’s“black site” detention facilities.

-Tillerson’s departure capped months of friction between the Republican president and the 65-year-old former Exxon Mobil chief executive, who had no diplomatic or political experience before becoming secretary of state.
+Tillerson’s departure capped months of friction between the Republican president and the 65-year-old former Exxon Mobil chief executive.
 The tensions peaked last fall amid reports Tillerson had called Trump a“moron” and considered resigning.

 “We got along actually quite well but we disagreed on things,” Trump said on the White House lawn on Tuesday.“When you look at the Iran deal: I think it’s terrible, I guess he thinks it was OK.
-I wanted to break it or do something and he felt a little bit differently.
-So we were not thinking the same.”
+I wanted to break it or do something and he felt a little bit differently.”

 Trump said he and Pompeo have“a similar thought process.”

-Pompeo, a former Army officer who represented a Kansas district in Congress before Trump chose him to lead the CIA, is seen as a Trump loyalist who has enjoyed a less hostile relationship with career spies than Tillerson had with career diplomats.
+Pompeo, a former Army officer who represented a Kansas district in Congress before taking the CIA job, is seen as a Trump loyalist who has enjoyed a less hostile relationship with career spies than Tillerson had with career diplomats.

+Senior White House officials said Trump wanted his new team in place before any summit with Kim Jong un, who invited the U.S. president to meet by May after months of escalating tensions over North Korea’s nuclear and missile programs.

-There had been reports in recent months that Tillerson could be replaced but senior State Department officials said he did not know why Trump pushed him out and that he had intended to stay in the job.
+Tillerson’s imminent departure had been rumoured for several months and Trump said he and Tillerson had discussed the move for a long time.
+But Steve Goldstein, a State Department undersecretary of state for public affairs, said Tillerson did not know why he was being pushed out and had intended to stay.

 On Monday, Tillerson blamed Russia for the poisonings in England of a former Russian double agent and his daughter.
 Earlier at the White House, press secretary Sarah Sanders had refrained from saying Moscow was responsible.

-A senior White House official said Trump asked Tillerson to step down on Friday but did not want to make it public while he was on a trip to Africa.
-Trump’s Twitter announcement came only a few hours after Tillerson landed in Washington after the trip, which had been cut short.

-The official said Trump wanted Pompeo in place before the U.S. president’s planned talks with North Korean leader Kim Jong Un and trade negotiations.

-He appeared out of the loop last week when Trump announced he had accepted Kim’s invitation to meet before the end of May.
+He appeared to be caught by surprise last week when Trump announced he had accepted Kim’s invitation to meet.

-Stocks pared gains on the Tillerson news, but then stabilized.
-S&P futures were last up 0.3 percent.

 “Mike Pompeo, Director of the CIA, will become our new Secretary of State.
 He will do a fantastic job!
 Thank you to Rex Tillerson for his service!
 Gina Haspel will become the new Director of the CIA, and the first woman so chosen.
 Congratulations to all!”
 Trump said on Twitter.